Sprains and strains are terms we commonly use, often interchangeably, as part of our vocabulary but do what really are they? Is there a difference?

 Diagnosis is based on the history as well as physical assessment.
-The assessing professional will then decide on the need for imaging based on this as not all injuries require diagnostic imaging.
+The assessing professional will then decide on the need for imaging based on this.

 Pain management and anti-inflammatory management is applicable for all grades, as needed.
 It is important to note that caution needs to be exercised with anti-inflammatory use and tendon and ligament as these affect the integrity of the fibres.

-Physiotherapy rehabilitation is tailored according to the specific injuries of each person.
-The aim of treatment includes pain and swelling reduction techniques, increasing ROM, release of spasms and progressive strengthening and functional retraining.
+Physiotherapy rehabilitation is tailored according to the specific injuries of each person, from pain and swelling reducing techniques, increasing ROM, to release of spasms and progressive strengthening and functional retraining.

-The return to sport occurs at different timeframes for each grade of injury according to the sport as well as the location of the injury.
-The athlete will usually return when they have regained strength and ROM without pain, as well as proprioception.
-This is in accordance to the recommendation of the medical professionals involved.
+The return to sport occurs is different for each grade of injury according to sport and location of the injury.
+The athlete will usually return when they have normal strength and ROM without pain, according to the recommendation of the medical professionals involved.

 Rehabilitation is a very important step in the treatment of sprains and strains.
 During rehabilitation not only will the current injury be treated, but also risk factors will need to be addressed and corrections made where needed to reduce chances of recurrence.